thmxv/tx-lang-cxx/README.md

 ## Backlog

+- Fix native clock function
+- Allow fn expression (without identifier?)
+- Better hash function
+- Reword Value::as_xxx() as a template
+- fix let for globals
+- flatten hot loops/functions
+- print tokens as they are consumed instead of dedicated pass
 - allow to use break to break out of a block (using labels only)
 - skip first and last newline if present in raw stings literals
 - fix cast of opcode multibyte values to u32?